shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 across apps on the same device, compliant to the user's OS-level privacy settings.

-For Windows 10 inventory, Microsoft also provides the Xandr ID (UUID64) corresponding to the user's default browser where available.
+For Windows 10 inventory, Microsoft also provides the Microsoft Advertising ID (UUID64) corresponding to the user's default browser where available.
 This process is called user-syncing, and enables advertisers to track users across devices. **User-sync is available on 82% of Windows 10 impressions, and better enables category targeting, frequency cap, conversion tracking and more.**

 **App-Install Attribution (Window Store ID)**

-For buyers running campaigns with a CPA goal of an App installation, the third-party app installation vendors Tune, Adjust, and Kochava support Windows Apps attribution tracking through Xandr.
+For buyers running campaigns with a CPA goal of an App installation, the third-party app installation vendors Tune, Adjust, and Kochava support Windows Apps attribution tracking through Microsoft Advertising.
 If you are using a third-party ad server, you will be tracking conversions in that third-party ad server, which will require its own integration with Tune, Adjust, or Kochava for conversion attribution.
 We will continue onboarding additional attribution vendors.
-If you rely upon a specific attribution vendor that is not supported today, please contact your Xandr Account Representative.
+If you rely upon a specific attribution vendor that is not supported today, please contact your Microsoft Advertising Account Representative.

 ## More questions?

-If you have any further questions about buying Windows App Inventory, please contact your Xandr account representative.
+If you have any further questions about buying Windows App Inventory, please contact your Microsoft Advertising account representative.